lucasliao0403/time-machine/README.txt

-# TimeMachine - "What If" Games for LangGraph Agents
+# TimeMachine - Branch Testing for LangGraph Agents

-TimeMachine is a time-travel debugger for LangGraph agents that records executions and enables powerful "what if" scenario analysis.
-Think of it as a flight recorder + counterfactual experiment lab for your AI agents.
+TimeMachine is a time-travel debugger for LangGraph agents that records executions and enables powerful counterfactual scenario analysis.
+Think of it as a flight recorder + experimental testing lab for your AI agents.

 ## 🚀 Quick Start